• Skip to main content

 Although we have mahogany as the main material and the classic single-cutaway design, the body has a bit of a “sharper” look, especially with the cutaway.
 It goes a bit deeper and it features an indent on the backside that allows you to reach those higher frets with more ease.

-While we’re at it, the neck is attached to the body using a set-neck construction, which is quite a surprise for a guitar in this price range.
+The neck is attached to the body using a set-neck construction, which is quite a surprise for a guitar in this price range.
 It not only makes access to higher frets more comfortable, but also adds to the guitar’s overall sustain.

 ESP LTD Eclipse EC-256 Neck